What Is the Childcare Tax Credit?

 Source: EITC Outreach

-The childcare tax credit cannot be used for expenses that were reimbursed by your employer, or that you paid with pre-tax dollars.5
+The childcare tax credit cannot be used for expenses that were reimbursed by your employer or that you paid with pre-tax dollars.4

 But the feds are not alone in supporting childcare.
 Childcare tax credits are also available from about two dozen states, and many of those are refundable tax credits.
 A refundable credit is one that can still get you money back even after the tax you owe goes down to zero.
-The federal childcare tax credit, however, is nonrefundable.
+The federal childcare tax credit, historically nonrefundable, is for the first time fully refundable for 2021 per the ARP.
 An interactive U.S. map is provided by the Tax Credits for Workers and Their Families (TCWF) initiative.
-You hover your cursor over a state, and it tells you whether certain credits, including the childcare tax credit, are offered by that state.6
+You hover your cursor over a state, and it tells you whether certain credits, including the childcare tax credit, are offered by that state.5

 The childcare tax credit allows working parents to claim certain childcare expenses, such as daycare, on federal and state returns to help offset the cost.
 It also can offset expenses for dependent care.
-The credit varies based on income level, but there is no income point that excludes you from earning the minimum childcare tax credit.
+The credit varies based on income level and phases out completely for incomes of $438,000 and above.